 - speaking to adults respectfully

 - working with students they don't know

 - managing emotions in different situations

 - knowing when they are becoming overwhelmed

 - dealing with unexpected change (e.g. supply teacher)

 - knowing how to manage their sensory needs

 - using sensory regulation strategies unprompted

 - knowing what to do if they have forgotten something

 - knowing what to do if lost

 - knowing what to do if late for school or miss their bus

 Some of these skills may already be a strength and these can be used to boost confidence and overcome worries.
-For skills that need to be worked on - prioritise by what you and your child feel is most important.

 6 >> Support plans and one page profiles

 The SEND code of practice

 6.44 SEN Support In Schools